Hopkins FBI: Development and release

 The soundtrack of the game included licensed songs from the 60's rock band The Troggs ("I Can't Control Myself" and "Lost Girl"), Blue Magoos ("Tobacco Road"), Rare Earth ("Feelin' Alright") and an original game score.
 The game features a short first-person shooter segment reminiscent of Wolfenstein 3D.

 Hopkins FBI was originally released on July 16, 1998.
-PolyEx Software, Inc. released it for OS/2 Warp.
+PolyEx Software, Inc. released it for BeOS and OS/2 Warp.
 The OS/2 beta release was in French.
 The small OS/2 market share necessitated cross platform development.
+Ports to Mac OS and Rhapsody were planned but never released.
 The game is known to be one of the first commercial games to be available for Linux, alongside the ports of Doom, Quake and Quake II by id Software, Abuse by Crack dot com, Inner Worlds, and Loki Software's first port, Civilization: Call to Power, which was released in 1999.
 The Spanish version was distributed by Friendware, the French version by Cryo Interactive, and the Polish version by CD Projekt.
-Just Adventure described it as a "very strange little game from England that's virtually unknown in North America".
+Just Adventure described it as a "very strange" little game from England that was virtually unknown in North America.

 Reception

-PC Gamer hated the game due to it being "cack-handed, misogynistic, and mean-spirited".
+PC Gamer panned the game as "cack-handed", "misogynistic", and "mean-spirited".
 Adventure Gamers thought it was a twisted game that would be a guilty pleasure for some players.
 Adventure-archiv disliked the small amount of game saves, and the clumsy inventory system.
 Adventure-Treff thought the player would be frustrated by illogical puzzles and dead ends.
 Classic Adventure Games deemed it "a true British game".